openmrs/openmrs-esm-core/DEV_GUIDE.md

-#Developer Guide to Developing an MF and Creating a Distribution
+# Developer Guide to Developing an MF and Creating a Distribution

 You can find the reference application (“refapp”) that is used for testing the latest bits and pieces at https://openmrs-spa.org/openmrs/spa.

-Development
+## How do I create a new microfrontend?

 What is the general workflow?

 Clone the repository of interest